crashoverride777/swifty-receipt-validator/README.md

 3. Once a user made an in app purchase there should always be a receipt in your apps bundle.
 4. Users re-installing your app which have an existing subscription should use the restore functionality in your app which is a requirement when using in app purchases.
 This will add the receipt(s) in your apps bundle and then subscriptions can be validated afterwards. (https://developer.apple.com/documentation/storekit/skpaymentqueue/1506123-restorecompletedtransactions).

-Note: There is also `Combine` support for this method if you are targeting iOS 13 and above.
+Note: `Combine` support is also available.

 ```swift
 let cancellable = receiptValidator